symfony/symfony-docs/book/part05.rst

     return $routes;

 The ``is_leap_year()`` function returns ``true`` when the given year is a leap year, ``false`` otherwise.
-If the year is null, the current year is tested.
+If the year is ``null``, the current year is tested.
 The controller is simple: it gets the year from the request attributes, pass it to the `is_leap_year()`` function, and according to the return value it creates a new Response object.

 As always, you can decide to stop here and use the framework as is; it's probably all you need to create simple websites like those fancy one-page